mortonfox/githubtools/README.md

 ### backup\_gists

 Run this script with a username as the first argument.
-This will:
+The script will do the
+following:

 * Create a folder named gists.
 * git clone each of the user's gists under that folder.

 ### backup\_repos

 Run this script with a username as the first argument.
-This will:
+The script will do the
+following:

 * Create a folder named repos.
 * git clone each of the user's repositories, excluding forks of other repositories.